lipingfangs/VAP/README.md

 ```

 **web-server*
 All pages are packaged in the webserver index.
 You can directly copy the page to the login index of the server to complete the deployment and make it accessible.
-If you have any difficulty, Please feel free to contact the author (lpf_bio@foxmail.com); The example platform was accessible with https://ricegenomichjx.xiaomy.net/VAG/sequenceextraction.php
+If you have any difficulty, Please feel free to contact the author (lpf_bio@foxmail.com); The example platform was accessible with https://ricegenomichjx.xiaomy.net/VAP/sequenceextraction.php

 ***Usage***

 **Generated the info.file contained graph tracks information*

 ```
-gfatools gfa2fa -s <graph>.GFA > <graph>.fa
-python script/getinf.py <graph>.fa > <info.file>
+For the graph generated from minigraph or Cactus-minigraph gfatools gfa2fa -s <graph>.gfa > <graph>.fa python VAP/runVAP.py --mode index --rfa <graph>.fa > <info.file>
 #The bug for complex region  was fixed in the lastest verion. no error should be reported in this stages.
 #error tend to be reported in this step which will not affect the user in next step if the info file was generated; That was attriubute to the compliacted branch.
 It will be fixed in next version.

+For the graph with individual nodes information, which means the SN/SO/SR information are lost in graph which contain the information in P line from each indiviual in graph construction python VAP/runVAP.py --mode convey --gfa <graph>.gfa --ref <selected reference> > <graph>.r.fa python VAP/runVAP.py --mode index --rfa <graph>.r.fa > <info.file>
 ```

 **Extraction of related main and branch paths based on a certain reference genome interval*